skypjack/entt/docs/md/entity.md

 ## What is allowed and what is not

-Most of the _ECS_ available out there don't allow to create and destroy entities and components during iterations.<br/>
+Most of the _ECS_ available out there don't allow to create and destroy entities and components during iterations, nor to have pointer stability.<br/>
 `EnTT` partially solves the problem with a few limitations:

-* Creating entities and components is allowed during iterations in most cases.
+* Creating entities and components is allowed during iterations in most cases and it never invalidates already existing references.

-* Deleting the current entity or removing its components is allowed during iterations.
+* Deleting the current entity or removing its components is allowed during iterations but it could invalidate references.
 For all the other entities, destroying them or removing their components isn't allowed and can result in undefined behavior.

-In these cases, iterators aren't invalidated.
-To be clear, it doesn't mean that also references will continue to be valid.<br/>
+In other terms, iterators are never invalidated.
+Also, component references aren't invalidated when a new element is added while they could be invalidated upon deletion, due to the _swap-and-pop_ policy.<br/>
 Consider the following example:

 ```cpp